atextor/OGIT-wiki/OGIT ontology details.md

 The actual data will be stored in GraphIT.
 GraphIT is based on a graph database and used the OGIT ontology to ensure that only valid data gets stored.
 We have the following relation between graph data and ontology definitions:
 * Each **vertex** in the graph must be a valid instance of an _entity_ type defined by the ontology
-* All vertex **properties** must be valid w.r.t. the the _attribute_ definitions from the ontology (what attribute validity means will be explained below)
+* All vertex **properties** must be valid w.r.t. the _attribute_ definitions from the ontology (what attribute validity means will be explained below)
 * All **edges** in the graph must have labels defined by some _verb_ type in the ontology.
 * All triples defined by graph data must be valid according to the ontology (see below for more details)